robOcity/ai-course/week-3-playing-adversarial-games.md

 # Week 3 - Playing Adversarial Games

 1. **Motivation:** Learning to apply search algorithms to popular games such as chess, backgammon and cards.
-We will use the minmax algorithm to illustrates how large search tree can grow and discover how use pruning allows for more complex games to be played.
+We will use the minmax algorithm to illustrate how large a search tree can grow and discover that pruning allows for more complex games to be played.
 Understanding the limits of optimal game play sets the stage for a deeper examination of search through our implementation of our own 8-puzzle solvers.

 1. **Learning objectives**